enterprisemediawiki/meza/manual/AddingWikis.md

 	eng
 ```

 If you have this directory in root's user directory, you would enter `/root/wikis/` for step 1 above.
-Note that using `~/wikis/` doesn't seem to work.
+Note that using `~/wikis/` doesn't seem to work, but if you're using a user other than root with sudo rights you could use `/home/username/wikis/`.

 Each of these identifiers will be used throughout meza, but the place you'll notice it most is in your URLs.
 For example, your Engineering Department's wiki may be at `https://example.com/eng`.